MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 # Designing Role Centers
 The Role Center is the user's entry point and home page for [!INCLUDE[d365fin_md](includes/d365fin_md.md)].
 You can develop several different Role Centers, where each Role Center is customized to the profile of the intended users.
 For example, you could have a Role Center for sales order processors, business managers, administrators and more.

-You should develop your Role Centers based on a user-centric design model.
-A Role Center should give users quick access to the information that is most important to them in their daily work - displaying information that is pertinent to their role in the company and enabling them to easily navigate to relavant pages for viewing data and performing tasks.
+Role Centers are based on a user-centric design model.
+You should design a Role Center to give users quick access to the information that is most important to them in their daily work - displaying information that is pertinent to their role in the company and enabling them to easily navigate to relavant pages for viewing data and performing tasks.

 ## Overview of the Role Center structure
 A Role Center is defined by page that has the [PageType property](properties/devenv-pagetype-property.md) set to `RoleCenter`.
 The Role Center page is divided into two main areas: navigation area and content area.
 The following figure illustrates the general layout and elements of a Role Center page.